Revalina S. Temat

-Revalina Trinovianti Sayuthi Temat, Revalina Trinovianti Gunawan or better known as Revalina S. Temat (born in Jakarta, Indonesia on November 26, 1985) is an Indonesian actress and model of mixed Malay and Minangkabau descent.
+Revalina Trinovianti Sayuthi Temat, Revalina Trinovianti Gunawan or better known as Revalina S. Temat (born in Jakarta on 26 November 1985) is an Indonesian actress and model of mixed Malay and Minangkabau descent.

 Career

 Early career

 She started her career as a contestant on GADIS Sampul in 1999, then started to work as a model and as an actress in soap operas and films.
-Se has appeared in the soap operas Percikan, Sangkuriang, Cintaku di Kampus Biru 2, and Bawang Merah Bawang Putih.
+She has appeared in the soap operas Percikan, Sangkuriang, Cintaku di Kampus Biru 2, and Bawang Merah Bawang Putih.
 She appeared in the films Pocong 2 (2006), and Perempuan Berkalung Sorban (2009), for which she was nominated for Citra Award for Best Leading Actress at the 2009 Indonesian Film Festival.
 She also starred in a drama collaboration between Indonesia and Korea entitled Saranghae I Love You, paired with Korean singer Tim Hwang.